 Data collection for this reference period: 2013-09-03 – 2013-12-31

 Data collection is conducted by Computer Assisted Telephone Interviewing (CATI) methods.

-An introduction letter will be sent in advance to respondents for which an address is available.
+An introduction letter, along with a brochure, will be sent in advance to respondents for which an address is available.

 Statistics Canada is prohibited by law from releasing any information it collects which could identify any person, business, or organization, unless consent has been given by the respondent or as permitted by the Statistics Act.
 Various confidentiality rules are applied to all data that are released or published to prevent the publication or disclosure of any information deemed confidential.
 If necessary, data are suppressed to prevent direct or residual disclosure of identifiable data.